 The end of the year season is down for the count.
 Barring any news items like Apple Pay Octopus really launching this year, this is probably my last news post for 2019.
-Not news really, just tidbits.
+No news really, just tidbits.

 Lingnan Pass and ShenZhen transit cards coming to Apple Pay in 2020 This piece of news came from Twitter users noting that the Lingnan Pass will come to Apple Pay in 2020.
 The Lingnan Pass and ShenZhen Transit pages show announcements released today (December 11), a machine translation roughly says Apple Pay support is coming soon.
-China has had the PBOC 2.0~3.0 contactless standard and T-Union transit card architecture in place for some time, with local transit cards slowly being updated to the new format.
+China has had the PBOC 2.0~3.0 contactless standard and T-Union transit card architecture in place for some time, with local transit cards being updated to the new format.
 Beijing and Shanghai transit cards arrived on Apple Pay with iOS 11.3.
-Additional China transit cards were tested in an early developer preview of iOS 11.4 but dropped before the developer beta.
+Additional China transit cards were tested in a early developer preview of iOS 11.4 but dropped before the beta.
 Beijing/Shanghai transit cards were labeled beta up until iOS 12.2.
 Apple Pay Lingnan Pass and ShenZhen Transit will likely follow the Beijing/Shanghai transit card model with bank card recharge limited to China Union Pay (Interesting side note: Octopus and Lingnan Pass have a dual mode transit card).
 If Tim Cook does visit Hong Kong and China on his trip, things might shape up to be an excellent Apple Pay transit card year end Asian adventure.

 Apple Pay Ventra This was promised as ‘coming later this year’ back in May.
 As of December 10 Ventra Twitter support is still promising users to “stay tuned.”
 Let’s hope Cubic is working overtime to make it happen.
 Update: Ventra has changed the Apple Pay Ventra blurb from ‘coming later this year’ to ‘coming soon,’ we’ll see Apple Pay Ventra in 2020.